AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-connector.md

    ![](assets/analytics_connnector_5.png)

-1. Click **[!UICONTROL Add new]** to create the identifiers required for measuring the impact of the email campaign, i.e. the internal campaign name (cid) and the iNmsBroadlog (bid) table ID.
+1. Click **[!UICONTROL Add new]** to create the identifiers required for measuring the impact of the campaign, i.e. the internal campaign name (cid) and the iNmsBroadlog (bid) table ID.

    To learn how to edit **[!UICONTROL Conversion variables]**, refer to this [section](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/conversion-variables/t-conversion-variables-admin.html?lang=en#admin-tools).